 The question is, though, do you want to limit yourself to the kinds of jobs that might (or might not) just fall into your lap?
 Or do you want to put your best foot forward and land the kind of job you would do for fun, even if you didn’t need the paycheck?

-Persistent, active applying, using your resume, is also a core skill set that adds to your job search tool belt.
+Persistent, active applying and using your resume to your advantage are also a core skill set that adds to your job search tool belt.
 Putting your best foot forward involves creating positive connections and simultaneously pitching your credentials with a resume.

 Ready to build your resume?
 Let’s do it.